2ndSightLab/ai-tracker/mistake-tracker.md

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
 I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.
 This is not every mistakes mostly only when I start getting annoyed. :-D The mistakes are largely worded by the AI agent and sometimes it does not capture the correct mistake but I don't always fix that because I just want to get stuff done.
 It generally captures a valid mistake but not the one I actually wanted it to log.
 So these are all valid just some are missing I didn't bother to fix to the correct mistake.
 I don't care about typooooos this is just a fast as possible log.
 Trying to get things done.
 Note missing days/times may be because the model deleted the data or because I took some time off.
 In some cases I have to work on other things...

+This is something that makes me want to reach into my computer and slap the model.
+I have a very explicit examlpe of the XML that is supsoed to be writen to track resources.
+It defines exactly what I want the model to store.
+IT DOES NOT store any sensitive or resource specific data.
+It tracks two IDs region, account id, ou id.
+That's it.
+So the model totally srewed up the XML in the tracker project but I have a copy of what it is supposed to be in the deploy project.
+I tell it to corecct it.
+So it "fixes" everything and randomly adds a whole bunch of crap including PII into the model even though I never told it to do that and it is nowhere in my sample XML.
+WTH!!
+DO NOT TRUST AI MODELS.

 # 2026-07-11

 What?